 Task/Function Performance Target Year end Reports Required by the Fund in the format stipulated to your nominated representative in March each year.
 Provide to the Administrators by 30 April following the year end.
-Additional Data & Information Requests May be requested by the Fund for the production of the annual benefit statements in each year Respond to the Fund/administrators within 10 working days of receipt of the request from the Fund Data Errors Following validation by the Fund, errors may be found in the contribution and/or year end information - corrective action may need to be taken promptly.
+This may not be required once onboarded to ESS and this will be confirmed by Equiniti.
+Additional Data & Information Requests May be requested by the Fund for the production of the annual benefit statements in each year Respond to the Fund/administrators within 10 working days of receipt of the request from the Fund McCloud data requests May be requested by the Fund for the purposes of recalculating benefits according to the McCloud judgement Respond to the Fund within the timescales set out within the request Data Errors Following validation by the Fund, errors may be found in the contribution and/or year end information - corrective action may need to be taken promptly.
 Respond fully to the Fund/administrators within 10 working days of receipt of the request from the Fund Auto-enrolment - monthly assessment Ensure that any staff who are not already scheme members are assessed according to their age and earnings.
 Assessment to be made according to pay periods (e.g. staff paid monthly should be monitored on a monthly basis) Auto-enrolment within statutory deadlines Ensure that any staff who are not scheme members and become an Eligible Jobholder and none of the statutory exceptions apply, are enrolled into the LGPS.
-With effect from the employee's auto-enrolment date Employers must provide the Fund/Administrators with their monthly AE reports 1 month following the month of enrolment Auto-enrolment communications Where employers are providing their own Automatic Enrolment communications, they must ensure that any staff affected by AE (including new starters) are provided with the necessary AE information within statutory deadlines Within 6 weeks of the date they become eligible for automatic enrolment Auto-enrolment communications - if provided by the Fund Where auto-enrolment (AE) communications are provided by the Fund Employers must provide the Fund with their monthly AE reports within 5 working days of your own payroll date
+With effect from the employee's auto-enrolment date Employers must provide the Fund/Administrators with their monthly AE reports 1 month following the month of enrolment

-Task/Function Performance Target Contracting out services Involving a TUPE transfer of staff to another organisation.
+Auto-enrolment communications Where employers are providing their own Automatic Enrolment communications, they must ensure that any staff affected by AE (including new starters) are provided with the necessary AE information within statutory deadlines Within 6 weeks of the date they become eligible for automatic enrolment Auto-enrolment communications - if provided by the Fund Where auto-enrolment (AE) communications are provided by the Fund Employers must provide the Fund with their monthly AE reports within 5 working days of your own payroll date Task/Function Performance Target Contracting out services Involving a TUPE transfer of staff to another organisation.
 Contact the Fund at the very beginning of the tender process so that important pension information can be provided for inclusion in the tender documentation.
 Admission Agreements To be put in place for new employers admitted to the Fund following the when contracting out a service Provide to new Employers within 3 months of joining the scheme Pension information Provided by the Fund is to be distributed to scheme members/potential scheme members Provide to members within 15 working days of receipt of the information or on the member joining the scheme Starter form and a Member Scheme Guide Provided to new/prospective scheme or refer them to the Fund website.
 Provide to member within 5 working days of commencement of employment or change in contractual conditions.
 Additional fund payments In relation to early payment of benefits where a strain cost applies Paid within 30 working days of receipt of invoice from the Fund.
 Additional administration costs Paid to the Fund associated with the poor performance of the scheme employer.
 Paid within 30 working days of receipt of invoice from the Fund.